-Over the past few weeks (Has it really only been a few weeks?), the rapid pace of virus-induced changes to how we live, work, shop, and even eat has been a whirlwind, even a bit disorienting.
+When the COVIG-19 outbreak first began, the rapid pace of virus-induced changes to how we live, work, shop, and even eat was a whirlwind, even a bit disorienting.
 When this weird new reality of “distancing” and staying home and temporary business closures started to set in, I became increasingly worried about our favorite local restaurants, shops, and bookstores.
 How would they survive without customers, without sales?
 Would people resort to online behemoth retailers and never look back?

 Want to help an independent bookstore or two (or more) survive this strange era?

 Here’s what you can do.

 First, get in touch with your own local bookshop(s).
 Don’t have one?
 Or would you prefer to spread the love?
 Perhaps you’ll find a new favorite bookshop in a town you’ve always wanted to visit.

 For a bit of inspiration, browse the list of Novel Cat favorites.
 We’ve visited more than a dozen bookstores in ten different cities, scattered across seven states.
 And we’re still adding to the list (based on 2019 visits, to be sure; we’re staying home right now!).